 Children are happy to paddle around the bay where we are located, and as well explore adjacent coves.
 There are several shorter day paddles available, as well as forest trails and shoreline to explore.
-Many hours of fun can be found swimming or fishing off our dock, as well as playing on the inner tubes that we have.
+Many hours of fun can be found swimming or fishing off our dock.

-We do not supply fishing gear, other than simple and limited gear for children to use on our dock.
-Fishing gear and licenses are available at Echo Bay.
+We do not supply fishing gear.
+Fishing licenses are available on-line.
 We recommend that fishing enthusiasts equip themselves prior to arriving.
-We have an “eat what you catch policy”.
-We do not allow canning or freezing of fish for you to take back home.
+We have an “eat what you catch policy”, and we do not allow canning or freezing of fish for you to take back home.

 We have several forest trails, enabling people to explore the area surrounding the lodge.
 Trails lead to adjacent beaches and look-outs, as well as a small stream and inland lake where there is a small swimming dock and a whole lake to yourself!
 The west coast of B.C. is temperate rain forest, with dense forest cover making off-trail hiking and navigation somewhat difficult.
-For experienced hikers this may be fine.
 There are miles of seldom used logging roads accessible from near-by Scott Cove and Shoal Harbour.
 We recommend that trail walkers bring and carry bear spray.

 Billy has a wide variety of logging and fishing gear from folks that pioneered here.
 He also has an amazing collection of First Nations’ stone tools dating back many thousands of years.
 Billy himself is a cultural highlight, having information and character almost forgotten in the modern world.

 Yes.
-All of our accommodations are well equipped with kitchens, and cookware, dishes etc., none of which are aluminum, or of inferior quality.
+All of our accommodations have very well equipped kitchens, and cookware, dishes etc., none of which are aluminum, or of inferior quality.
 Stoves and fridges are propane.
 Freezer space is available.
 All buildings have hot & cold running water on demand.